Kansas Diminished Value Claims

 Below are answers to common questions about Kansas diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Does Kansas allow diminished value claims?
+Does Kansas law permit diminished value claims?

-Yes.
-The at fault driver’s insurer may be responsible for diminished value in addition to repair costs.
+The at-fault driver's insurer.
+Their coverage can be responsible for diminished value in addition to repair costs.

-Generally no, unless first party diminished value coverage is specifically included in the policy.
+Generally no, unless first-party diminished value coverage is specifically written into your policy.

 Still have a question?